 - the grounds for internal review

-- all the circumstances you would like considered in your appeal, and
+- all relevant circumstances you would like considered in your review, and

 - photocopies of any supporting documents or other evidence (do not send originals).

 Department of Economic Development, Jobs, Transport and Resources